Haiku: English-language haiku

 Paul-Louis Couchoud's articles on haiku in French were read by early Imagist theoretician F. S. Flint, who passed on Couchoud's ideas to other members of the proto-Imagist Poets' Club such as Ezra Pound.
 Amy Lowell made a trip to London to meet Pound and learn about haiku.
 She returned to the United States, where she worked to interest others in this "new" form.
 Haiku subsequently had a considerable influence on Imagists in the 1910s, notably Pound's "In a Station of the Metro" of 1913, but, notwithstanding several efforts by Yone Noguchi to explain "the hokku spirit", there was as yet little understanding of the form and its history.

 One of the first advocates of English-language hokku was the Japanese poet Yone Noguchi.
 In "A Proposal to American Poets," published in the Reader magazine in February 1904, Noguchi gave a brief outline of the hokku and some of his English efforts, ending with the exhortation, "Pray, you try Japanese Hokku, my American poets!"
 At about the same time the poet Sadakichi Hartmann was publishing original English-language hokku, as well as other Japanese forms in both English and French.

+Scholar Richard Iadonisi writes in his article, "I Am Nobody" that novelist Richard Wright is considered, "the first noteworthy American minority writer" to produce haiku.
+There is much scholarly debate over why Wright became interested with the haiku form.
+It is known that he had begun to study haiku while battling dysentery.
+While Wright was purportedly an avid reader of Ezra Pound— whose Imagist poetry was based on the haiku form— Iadonisi suggests that Wright was not interested in American style haiku.
+Instead, Wright opted to study the techniques of British writer Reginald Horace Blyth.
+He also studied classical haiku poets such as Kobayashi Issa and Matsuo Bashō.
+Wright began writing a series of haiku in the summer of 1959, completing it in 1960.
+He had written thousands of haiku between that time span.
+Wright titled his work Haiku: This Other World and submitted it to William Targ of World Publishing, who rejected it.
+In 1998, thirty-eight years after Wright's death, This Other World was finally published.